-It was again under his Chairmanship that we took the irreversible step with the signing of the Treaty of Chaguarmas establishing the Caribbean Community and Common Market.
+It was again under his chairmanship that we took the irreversible step with the signing of the Treaty of Chaguaramas, establishing the Caribbean Community and Common Market.

-I will always treasure the immense personal pleasure of witnessing the four original signatories, Barrow, Burnham, Manley & Williams, execute their signatures which brought into being the Caribbean Community and Common Market.
+I shall always treasure the immense personal pleasure of witnessing the four original signatories, Barrow, Burnham, Manley & Williams, execute their signatures which brought into being the Caribbean Community and Common Market.